vamsiuppala/ytscribe/README.md

 ```
 pip install -r requirements.txt
 ```
+### From PIP

-3. Install the library from pip
+You can also install the library from pip
 ```
 pip install ytscribe
 ```